James Baldwin: Later years in New York

 Beauford Delaney helped Baldwin cast off his melancholy.
 During the year before he left De Witt Clinton, and at Capouya's urging, Baldwin had met Delaney, a modernist painter, in Greenwich Village.
 Delaney would become Baldwin's long-time friend and mentor, and helped demonstrate to Baldwin that a Black man could make his living in art.
-Moreover, when World War II bore down on the United States during the winter after Baldwin left De Witt Clinton, the Harlem that Baldwin knew was atrophying—no longer the bastion of a Renaissance, the community grew more economically isolated, and he considered his prospects there to be bleak.
+Moreover, when the United States became a part of World War II during the winter after Baldwin left De Witt Clinton, the Harlem that Baldwin knew was atrophying—no longer the bastion of a Renaissance, the community grew more economically isolated, and he considered his prospects there to be bleak.
 This led him to move to Greenwich Village, a place that had fascinated him since at least the age of 15.

 Baldwin lived in several locations in Greenwich Village, first with Delaney, then with a scattering of other friends.
 He took a job at the Calypso Restaurant, an unsegregated eatery where many prominent Black people dined.
 At the Calypso, Baldwin worked under Trinidadian restaurateur Connie Williams.
 During this time, Baldwin continued to explore his sexuality, coming out to Capouya and another friend, and to frequent Calypso guest, Stan Weir.
 Baldwin had numerous one-night stands with men, and several relationships with women.
 His major love during his Village years was an ostensibly straight Black man named Eugene Worth.
 Worth introduced Baldwin to the Young People's Socialist League and Baldwin became a Trotskyist for a brief period.
 Baldwin never expressed his desire for Worth, and Worth died by suicide after jumping from the George Washington Bridge in 1946.
 (Note: Eugene Worth's story would give form to the character Rufus in Another Country.)
 In 1944, Baldwin met Marlon Brando, to whom he was also attracted, at a theater class at The New School.
 The two became fast friends, a friendship that endured through the Civil Rights Movement and long after.
 In 1945, Baldwin started a literary magazine called The Generation with Claire Burch, who was married to Brad Burch, Baldwin's classmate from De Witt Clinton.
 Baldwin's relationship with the Burches soured in the 1950s but was resurrected towards the end of his life.